potassco/clorm/docs/clorm/predicate.rst

    assert c2[0] == 2
    assert c2[1] == "Bill"

-However, in general using positional arguments is discouraged as it can lead to brittle code that can be harder to debug, and can also be more difficult to refactor as the ASP program changes.
+Note, in general using positional arguments is discouraged as it can lead to brittle code that can be harder to debug, and can also be more difficult to refactor as the ASP program changes.
 But, there are some cases where it can be convenient to use positional arguments.
 In particular when defining very simple